Table of Contents

 - differential input and output signals

 - low frequency mono signal with phase shift and changeable frequency response

 - both channels incl. the power supplies on one PCB

 The following circuit diagram is the result of the above requirements:

 - Schematic of the Mono Low Pass Signal

 - Schematic of the 230V/AC DC-Filter

-With the resistor and capacitor values in use I got the following crossover frequencies of the filter :
+With the selected resistance and capacitance values, the following crossover frequencies of the filters are obtained:

 Every now and then I build a crossover for an audiophile “fellow sufferer”.
 I don’t want to hide the pictures.

 I put this crossover in an enclosure with aluminium bottom and top plates, so the mounting plate could be omitted.
 The cabinet is also shorter.
 On request, the electronics for remote switching are missing.
 For the input and output sockets I put other connectors on the PCB.
 In addition, other rotary knobs have been added to the front panel.